Children are the victims of the worst modern human rights abuses.

-Tell me what this sounds like to you: "Despite having committed no crime, you have to spend hours in this building every day whether you want to or not, and while inside you must do everything the designated authority says, or you will be punished".
+Schools are among the least humane institutions in the world.
+Tell me what this sounds like to you: "Despite being innocent, you have to spend hours in this building every day whether you want to or not, and while inside you must do everything the designated authority says, or you will be punished".
 It sounds like slavery, doesn't it?

 When I was in kindergarten we had to "take a nap" at the end of each class while the teacher graded our homework (read: lay down and pretend to sleep and not make any noise or you'll be yelled at).
-This is no embellishment.
+This is not embellishment.
 There were a lot of horror stories like this in just one year of school.
 Thankfully, I was homeschooled for the rest of my childhood.
 Even in that year of horror I was incredibly lucky compared to some kids.

 Oh, by the way, that link was censored from r/news.
 A month on a sub with almost 20 million subscribed accounts and 28,000 online as I write this, without a single comment or vote, on a platform we know does shadowbans.
 I also checked the New tab about 15 hours after posting it and it wasn't in its spot - there were posts from before and after it strictly in order, but not it.
 (It was also banned from r/politics when I posted it there.)